 You can send the application via delivery by U.S. mail, or hand delivery to the Office in Alexandria, Virginia.
 But, the offline method charges you a lot of extra money.
 So, it is preferable to use the online method.

 Entities often are not careful about certain things which end up as the reasons for not getting a patent.
-Some of them include:
+Some of them include the following.

 - Incomplete or no research on prior art: Before filing, you absolutely must dig up everything you can.
 If a similar prior art exists, then you must ensure that your invention is different.

 - Not hiring a lawyer: You must understand that this process is a tedious one and if this is your first time, you will face obstacles.
-Investing money in a lawyer will not be a waste as it will bolster your chances of getting the patent.
+So, investing money in a lawyer will not be a waste as it will bolster your chances of getting the patent.

 Why choose us? – The Patent Filing Company

 After reading this patent filing guide, you may feel the need to take the assistance of a patent professional.
-Be mindful of the steps and deadlines involved.
-You should consider engaging a patent professional / firm who has years of experience in the patent field.
-We offer complete support for provisional patent application filing, design & utility patent Applications, patentability search reports, nonprovisional patent application filing, patent drawings and much more.
-Visit us to avail our Patent Filing services.
+So, one must remain mindful of the steps and deadlines involved.
+Also, you should consider engaging a patent professional / firm who has years of experience in the patent field.
+Moreover, we offer complete support for provisional patent application filing, design & utility patent Applications, patentability search reports, nonprovisional patent application filing, patent drawings, and much more.
+Visit us to avail of our Patent Filing services.